One UI: One UI 7

-One UI 7 also integrated Galaxy AI across supported devices.
+It also integrated Galaxy AI across supported devices.
 Features included Circle to Search, Live Translate, Interpreter, Note Assist, and Transcript Assist, alongside new tools such as Now Bar, Now Brief, and AI Select.
 Generative Edit, first introduced in earlier versions, was updated in One UI 7 using the Samsung Vision Model app, a background system component for editing and recognition features, Instant Slow-mo, introduced earlier, remained available in One UI 7.
 A new setting was added to allow users to choose between on-device and cloud-based AI processing.
 Integration with Google Gemini was also added, allowing the assistant to be launched by long-pressing the side button and used in conjunction with features such as Circle to Search.